xxjapp/xdialog/readme.md

 - dialog.close()

     ```text
-    hide dialog and destory it
+    hide dialog and destroy it
     ```

 - dialog.adjust()